The provably total recursive functions and the MRDP theorem in Basic Arithmetic and its extensions: Introduction

-We will show that the MRDP theorem does {\em not} hold in the two arithmetical extensions of $\BA$ mentioned above.
+It is shown that the well-known Matiyasevich-Robinson-Davis-Putnam, MRDP theorem does \emph{not} hold in $\BA$ and the two arithmetical extensions of $\BA$ mentioned above.
 However, $\EBA$ proves the MRDP theorem.
 More properties of $\EBA$ are considered in the last section of this paper.
-For instance, it is shown that the classical arithmetical theory ${\bf I}\Sigma_1$ is $\Pi_2$-conservative over $\EBA$, and $\PA$ is $\Pi_1$-conservative over $\EBA$.
-Moreover, it is shown that $\EBA \vdash \Con_{{\bf I}\Sigma_n}$, for any $n$.
+For instance, it is shown that $\EBA$ proves every $\Pit$ theorem of the classical arithmetical theory $\ISig$.
+Moreover, it is shown that $\PA$ is $\Pio$-conservative over $\EBA$, and in particular, $\EBA\vdash\Con_{\ISign}$, for any $n$.

+In the course of our investigation of the provably total functions and the MRDP theorem for $\BA$ and its extensions, we use geometric logic and arithmetic as a bridge, to connect our theories of interest to some classical theories.
+Most notably, we consider two classical arithmetical theories $\IEx$ and $\IEx+\U$.
+It turns out that the class of provably total recursive functions of both of these theories are exactly the class of primitive recursive functions, and while the MRDP theorem holds for the latter theory, it does not hold for the former.
+We did not find any indication of these results in the literature, and they are interesting on their own.

+Finally, based on our analysis in this paper, we suggest that $\BA+\U$ is a better candidate for the title ``basic arithmetic" than $\BA$.
+The same holds for the theory which we have denoted in this paper by $\GA$ and named ``geometric arithmetic": $\GA+\U$ would be more suitable for the title.